-When you name your blog “Wicked Good Kitchen”, you had better be prepared to back it up with truly wicked good fare or risk being branded a complete and utter fool.
-(Oh, the pressure.
-Ha!)
+When you name your blog “Wicked Good Kitchen”, you had better be prepared to back it up with truly wicked good fare.
 Seriously.
-Believe me when I say that I have been chomping at the bit to share my favorite blueberry cobbler recipe with you.
+Believe me when I say that I have been chomping at the bit to share my favorite blueberry cobbler recipe with you all.
 It is truly wicked good.
 Honest and truly, it is.

 Per Cook’s Illustrated, Published July 1, 2002.